Skaggs Foundation Legacy Grants

 Programs will be considered that meet the following criteria:

-In 2015, collaborative programming that implements a Community Health Worker model to benefit both Taney and Stone County residents will be given high priority.
+In 2015, collaborative programming that implements a Community Health Worker model to benefit both Taney and Stone County residents will also be a priority.
 Evidence-based Community Health Worker Models

 New in 2015!
 A concept paper must be submitted by April 30, 2015.

-Informational sessions on the 2015 Skaggs Legacy Endowment Grant process will be:
+Informational Sessions on the Legacy Grant Process and

 Additional documents, forms and templates are provided below for the convenience of grant applicants: